How much are your spending habits affecting you level of wealth?

 These individuals engage in something called Want Spending.

-Want Spenders spend more money than they make on their wants.
+Want Spenders to spend more money than they make on their wants.

 Want Spenders routinely gamble away part of their income.